 Then we used a 8 x 8 steel tamper to compact the dirt, making a solid and level surface for the rocks to follow.

-Next up was laying down large crushed stone.
+Next in building the stone pathway was laying down the large crushed stone.

 This layer of stone was to provide a sturdy foundation to support whatever weight got carried across the pathway.

 Home Depot sold the stone in 0.5 cubic feet bags.
 In total, we used about 35 of these bags.

 To distribute the stone evenly, we found it best to place the sealed bags at intervals, and open them in the pathway.

 Then the stones were spread out using a shovel and metal bow rake.

 After the foundation was laid, we had to install lawn edging against the wall of the trench.

 The edging was needed to keep the stones inside the pathway, so they wouldn’t wander into the grass.

 To install, we ran it along the inside edge of the trench, nailing in metal stakes at regular intervals and at corners.